Over 56% of consumers are more likely to click on UGC-based ads because they appear more genuine.

 The best ones check a few key boxes that keep your target audience watching, clicking, and converting.

-Polished ads might look nice, but authentic content earns trust.
+Authentic content will always earn trust.
 Shaky camera footage, casual delivery, or off-the-cuff commentary, all of it makes the message feel real.
 User-generated content works best when it sounds like something you’d hear from a friend, not a brand trying to sell.

-Great UGC taps into everyday moments, struggles, or wins.
-Culinary experiences, travel stories, and self-care routines all create relatable content that feels personal.
+Great UGC captures everyday moments, struggles, or wins.
+Culinary experiences, travel stories, and self-care routines create relatable content.
 When people see themselves in the story, it builds stronger emotional bonds and leads to higher conversion rates.

 What works for an eccentric high-end clothing brand won’t land with eco-conscious customers shopping for clean skincare.
 The ad must match the viewer’s needs, interests, and stage in the funnel.
 Context matters, so does tone.